junesirius/junesirius.github.io/_posts/Star_Wars/Obikin_RB/Obikin-reverse-whole-novel.md

 > It turns out Obi-Wan manage to escape on his own (wounded but nonfatal), ready to leave to warn them, come back to rescue Anakin, the two kill Dooku.
 Obi-Wan uses Force heal to stabilize Anakin's handicapped hand, Anakin furious, desperate, fear can't paint again.
 Obi-Wan suggests retreat for now, Anakin insists see it through, now or never.

-This is the first time many of them ever come to above the Ground Level.
+This is the first time many of them have ever come above the Ground Level.
 The sky is a deep purple canopy, close to black, but different from what they used to see in the Lower Level -- it's real.
 All the buildings are as tall and straight as towers soaring toward the sky.
 Speeders and shuttles fly above their heads, busy across the city.
-Lights from the skyscrapers and moving vehicles are as bright as the stars, let alone all the blinding electrical screens and commercials playing in loop.
-They have to blink to adjust the level of the lightings.
+Lights from the skyscrapers and moving vehicles are as bright as the stars, let alone all the blinding electrical screens and commercials playing in a loop.
+They have to blink to adjust the level of the lighting.

 It's close to the broadcasting hour now.
 And soon it will be curfew.
-People must be hurrying to home, if they have to guess.
-But the city is still more busy and vibrant than the Lower Level ever is.
+People must be hurrying home, if they have to guess.
+But the city must have already settled down compared to the daytime, but it's still so much busier and vibrant than the Lower Level ever is.

 On the brighter side, it gives them perfect cover to move around.

-Though, Anakin has to remind the group to focus.
+Anakin has to remind the group to focus.

 "Stop staring," he warns them, "we're not here for sightseeing, we have a job to do."